navikt/aksel/@navikt/aksel-stylelint/README.md

 This rule checks that if you use one of the reserved token prefixes `--a-` or `--ac-` then the token itself _must_ be provided by design system.

+In addition it checks that you:

+- don't **_reference_** a component level token.
+As they are only supposed to be overridden.
+- don't **_override_** a global level token.
+As they are only supposed to be referenced.

 ❌ Incorrect:

 ```css